threefoldtech/info_grid/src/documentation/threefold_token/storing_tft/tf_connect_app.md

 ## Show Seed Phrase - Remove Account from TF Connect App

-To see your seed phrase or remove your account from the TF Connect App, choose *Settings* in the ThreeFold Connect App menu.
+To see your seed phrase or remove your account from the TF Connect app, choose *Settings* in the ThreeFold Connect app menu.

 ![farming_tf_wallet_32](./img/farming_tf_wallet_32.png)